Bumblebees can perceive rhythm, despite their brains being the size of a sesame seed

 INSUFFICIENT EVIDENCE

-No evidence found in cross-references, web search, or Wikipedia to support or refute the claim about rhythmic visual displays in animals.
+No evidence found to support the claim about rhythmic visual displays in animals.

 “Up to now, we have assumed these were innate rhythmic patterns: the animals are not learning a rhythm; they are simply rolling out an evolved behavioural program.”